The filmmaker officially obtained the rights from Jack Chick to make it and sticks very closely to the source material.

 - A Hell of a Time: Marcie's ghost tells Debbie that Hell is "one big party, and all your friends will be there!"

 - Human Sacrifice: The Satanists need one to awaken Cthulhu, but it has to be done willingly.
-Miss Frost thus drives Marcie into killing herself, with Debbie's unwitting help.
+Mistress Frost thus drives Marcie into killing herself, with Debbie's unwitting help.

 - LARP: Portrayed as the hardcore Serious Business side of gaming, and a conduit for unwitting players to be lured into Satanism.